samjamesobrien/TicTacToe/README.md

 The run script is fixed, but it is obvious that there are failing tests.

-Fix or implement the code which is failing, the tests themselves are correct and don't need to change.
+Fix or implement the code which is failing, **the tests themselves are correct and don't need to change.**

+_Read the javadoc_

 ### 4.1 Run the BoardUtilTests
 Run the BoardUtilTests tests, they should fail

 ### 4.2 Implement the BoardUtil.getAllLines(...) method
 The getAllLines method is not complete, once complete the BoardUtilTests will pass.

-_This can be solved with iteration._

 ### 4.3 Run the GameServiceTests
 Run the GameServiceTests tests, they should fail